Derek0907/PEAR_release/README.md

 ## ✉️ Statement <a name="5"></a>

 This project is for research use only.
-Contact us: [zhangzichen@mail.ustc.edu.cn](mailto:zhangzichen@mail.ustc.edu.cn)
+For any questions or commercial licensing requests, please contact us: [zhangzichen@mail.ustc.edu.cn](mailto:zhangzichen@mail.ustc.edu.cn)

 ---